SergeyPostnikov/polling_bot/README.md

 # TG/VK Polling Bot

 ## Overview
-This is a simple polling bot for VKontakte (VK) messenger that allows users to participate in quizzes and answer questions.
+This is a simple polling bot for VKontakte (VK) and Telegram (TG) messenger that allows users to participate in quizzes and answer questions.

 ## Requirements
 - Python 3.x